I want to be upfront with you…

-The utter frustration and the degree of powerlessness that is felt when one partner appears to hold all the cards leads some to stray into a (sexual) affair.
-See also: What you can do when you have a sexless marriage.
+The utter frustration and the degree of powerlessness that is felt when one partner appears to hold all the cards lead some to stray into having an affair.
+See also: What you can do when your physical relationship is non-existent.

 A sense of status is an essential emotional need.
 As human beings we need to feel like we have a place in this world and that we’re seen and accepted for who we really are.
 Being seen as worthwhile by someone who isn’t their partner may be a way to fulfil that need.